 Where you place your scales is important, as you’ll get different readings (sometimes out by a few kg or pounds) depending on where it is on the floor.
 Put it on a flat, hard surface (bathroom tiles work well) if you can, and not on carpet, which will trick the scales into understating your weight.

-Some scales (for example, the Salter Body Analyser Scale) can be adapted for use on carpet, and a few others will work well on carpet without needing adaptation - just make sure to compare the first few results with a hard floor to check they're consistent.
+Some scales (for example, the Salter Body Analyser Scale) can be adapted for use on carpet, and a few others will work well on carpet without needing adaptation (the QardioBase 2) - just make sure to compare the first few results with a hard floor to check they're consistent.

 When to weigh yourself

 Your weight and body fat percentage (and therefore other metrics) will change throughout the day so it makes sense to weigh yourself at the same time each day.
 You should be at your lightest as soon as you wake up.

 Wi-Fi or Bluetooth

 Some of the scales tested here can connect wirelessly with mobile apps via your home's Wi-Fi and/or Bluetooth.
 The advantage of Wi-Fi is that you don't need to have your smartphone anywhere near the scales when you step on, as you would with Bluetooth-only scales.